-An individual who wishes to take a class as a part-time student must complete a special student application form online or obtained through the Office of Admission.
-Similarly, high school students (and homeschoolers) who wish to take a class prior to graduating from high school must complete the special student application form, which can be obtained through the Office of Admission.
+An individual who wishes to take a class as a part-time student must complete a guest student application form online.
+Similarly, high school (and homeschool) students who wish to take a class prior to graduating from high school must complete the guest student application form.
 High school students must have completed their sophomore year to take a class at the College.
 Certain other stipulations and restrictions may apply; please contact the Office of Admission for further details.